Drospirenone/ethinylestradiol/levomefolic acid

-Drospirenone/ethinylestradiol/levomefolic acid (EE/DRSP/LMF), sold under the brand names Beyaz among others, is a combination of ethinylestradiol (EE), an estrogen, drospirenone (DRSP), a progestogen, antimineralocorticoid, and antiandrogen, and levomefolic acid (LMF), a form of vitamin B9, which is used as a birth control pill to prevent pregnancy in women.
+Drospirenone/ethinylestradiol/levomefolic acid (EE/DRSP/LMF), sold under the brand name Beyaz among others, is a combination of ethinylestradiol (EE), an estrogen, drospirenone (DRSP), a progestogen, antimineralocorticoid, and antiandrogen, and levomefolic acid (LMF), a form of vitamin B9, which is used as a birth control pill to prevent pregnancy in women.
 The formulation contains folate as the calcium salt of levomefolic acid to lower the risk of complications such as fetal neural tube defects should the medication fail as a form of birth control.
-EE/DRSP/LMF was approved for use by the U.S. Food and Drug Administration (FDA) on 24 September 2010.
+EE/DRSP/LMF was approved for use by the US Food and Drug Administration (FDA) in September 2010.

+In 2022, it was the 285th most commonly prescribed medication in the United States, with more than 500,000 prescriptions.

 Medical uses

 Studies have shown its uses to be oral contraception, lessening premenstrual dysphoric disorder (PMDD), and treatment of moderate acne in women over 14 years of age who choose an oral contraceptive for contraception.
 Five clinical trials were carried out for these labeled uses, “including a one-year contraceptive efficacy study, two 3-cycle studies in women with premenstrual dysphoric disorder (PMDD), and two 6-cycle studies in women with moderate acne.”
 The drug combination will also increase folate levels due to its extra ingredient, levomefolic calcium.
 This is equivalent to folic acid 0.4 mg and will help prevent neural tube defects in case of accidental pregnancy while taking, or shortly after stopping the drug.